-Mooring/unmooring:

-There be may pressure to berth a vessel or to unberth to clear the berth within a certain timeframe.
-The Hoegh Osaka capsize is a supporting example4.
+Mooring/Unmooring: Pressure may be present to berth a vessel or to unberth to clear the berth.
+The Hoegh Osaka capsize is a supporting example.

-Cargo operations:

-Pressure to prepare tanks, holds or cargo itself may lead to incidents in cargo spaces.
+Cargo operations: Pressure to prepare tanks, holds or cargo itself may lead to incidents in cargo spaces.
 Incorrect or incomplete lashing of containers plays a part in the eventual loss of containers overboard.
-There has been a trend of increased container losses in recent years.
+There has been a trend of increased containers losses in the recent years.

-Maintenance:

-Pressure to complete repairs may result in rushed repairs causing damage to critical equipment or injury to crew.
+Maintenance: Pressure to complete repairs may result in rushed repairs causing damage to critical equipment or injury to crew.